muhammadsalman84/SharePoint-Calendar-Event-Dates-Generator/Readme.md

 # SharePoint-Calendar-Event-Dates-Generator
-SharePoint Calendar saves an event with recurrence rules as xml in RecurrenceData column.
+SharePoint Calendar saves an event with recurrence rules as xml format in RecurrenceData column.
 The following is an example for recurrence rule.